Stria vascularis of cochlear duct

-The stria vascularis of the cochlear duct is a capillary loop in the upper portion of the spiral ligament (the outer wall of the cochlear duct).
+The stria vascularis of the cochlear duct is a capillary loop in the upper portion of the spiral ligament (the outer wall of the cochlear duct or scala media).
 It produces endolymph for the scala media in the cochlea.

 Structure

 The stria vascularis is part of the lateral wall of the cochlear duct.
 It is a somewhat stratified epithelium containing primarily three cell types: